 Huacatay Plant: Awesome Flavor of Peruvian Black Mint

-Huacatay is a member of the 50 species in the marigold family.
+The Huacatay plant is one member of 50 species iof plants belonging to the marigold family.
 All marigold species are edible.
 And very often only the flowers that are eaten.

-The Peruvian Huacatay plant is a little different.
+Peruvian Huacatay is a little different.
 Both Huacatay leaves, flowers, and seeds are all edible.
-And because of its unique flavor the herb is widely used in Peruvian cuisine.
+And because of its unique flavor the Huacatay herb is widely used in Peruvian cuisine.

-Lately there has been growing interest in Huacatay (pronounced “wah-ka-tay”) in other areas because of its aromatic flavor.
+Lately there has been growing interest in Huacatay (pronounced “wah-ka-tay”) because of its intense flavor.
+But what is Hucatay in English?

 Huacatay Plant Description

-Although Huacatay is widely used in cooking, it does not look like the average garden herb.
+Huacatay is widely used in cooking but it does not look like your average garden herb.
 Black Peruvian mint can grow up to 6 feet tall.

-The leaves are long and dark green with serrated edges The herb blooms tiny yellow and green flowers.
+The leaves are long and dark green with serrated edges.
+Huacatay plant blooms tiny yellow and green flowers.

-The plant grows and thrives in wide open spaces and grasslands.
-In many areas the Huacatay plant is considered an invasive weed.
+Peruvian mint grows and thrives in wide open spaces and grasslands. so in many areas the Huacatay plant is considered an invasive weed.

 Huacatay Black Mint Uses